What types of rodents are common in South Carolina?

 The best way to get rid of rodents is NOT to run to your local, big box store and pick up piles of traps, baits, and other DIY rodent control solutions.
 DIY rodent control can not only be dangerous due to the improper placement of baits and traps or improper usage of control products, but is also typically ineffective.

 The Original Bugman Pest Elimination, Inc. offers highly-effective rodent control services throughout our South Carolina service area.
 Our Quarterly Home Protection Plan works to solve problems you may be experiencing with rodents and other common pests.
-Reach out to us to learn more about our rodent control services!
+To learn more about our rodent control services, reach out to us today!

 Helpful Rodent Articles